Piriyadha Varam Vendum: Release and reception

 The film's production delays had constantly led to the release being postponed from dates ranging from September 2000 til February 2001 and it consequently had an average run at the box office.
 Visual Dasan of Kalki wrote the first minus is that the screenplay has dragged a bit by trying to tell the closeness of friendship in the first half and the depth of love in the second half, another minus is characters speaking lengthy dialogues stretching and poor music.
-Chennai Online wrote "If Fazil gave a 'Kadhalukku Mariyadai', Kamal has given 'Priyada Varam Vendum', about friendship, love and family values.
+Chennai Online wrote "If Fazil gave a Kadhalukku Mariyadhai, Kamal has given Priyada Varam Vendum, about friendship, love and family values.
 A well-crafted screenplay, sensitive treatment and excellent performance from the lead pair, make it an eminently worthy film to watch."
 Cinesouth wrote "Kamal has directed the film without adding any spicy ingredient that is used in Tamil films.
 Tamil filmdom is in need of such capable directors.
 He has kept the suspense of the story throughout the film.
 The second half has a solid story base to the wonderment of all."
 Indiainfo wrote "A remake of the Malayalam hit Niram, the film is no doubt a fitting swan song for Shalini who has scored over everyone.
 While Prasanth tries hard to emote but fails but on the whole it's a watchable film even though it has shades of Kuch Kuch Hotha Hai".